 - The ability to evaluate oneself.

-Above all, be clear about your boundaries when working with clients.
+Above all, when you want to build relationships with customers, you need to be clear about your boundaries.
 Don’t let anyone get in your way – remember that you can’t hire anyone yesterday.

-Shaping customer relationships – what techniques will help with this?
+Shaping professional client relationship – what techniques will help with this?

 To be assertive in a relationship you can use one of four techniques: